 The selection of produce at the Eastern Market is impressive.
-Choose from fresh flowers, speciality foods, and locally sourced meat.
+Choose from fresh flowers, specialty foods, and locally sourced meat.
 250 vendor booths are opened to the public every Saturday, and you'll find that most products sold here are from local businesses and farms.
 Freshness is guaranteed along with prices that are sure to keep you engaged in shopping till you explore all stalls.
 If you work up an appetite, there are several restaurants at the market.

 Michigan's most up-scale shopping mall is so impressed with its offerings that it calls itself a "collection," not a mall.
 Indeed, many shoppers would consider some of these stores, works of art.
 Nordstrom, Ralph Lauren/Polo, Saks Fifth Avenue, Tiffany & Co., Neiman-Marcus and Sunglass Hut are among the top destinations.
 Even during the busiest shopping days, Somerset has an unusual air of decorum.
 It's the equivalent of putting New York's Fifth Avenue indoors.
 Several dining options rise above the typical mall fare, but then, you'd expect that from a place that doesn't consider itself a mall.